|

 Under the Geneva and Hague Conventions, medical personnel were granted complete immunity so long as they did not engage in any military activity.
 Medical personnel were expected to wear a white brassard (armband) bearing the Red Cross so that they could be identified from a distance.
 The prohibition against engaging in military activity meant that Allied medics were generally unarmed early in the Pacific War.

 German troops (except the SS) usually respected the Red Cross, lifting their fire when medics were evacuating casualties, as did the western Allies.
-Medics serving in Europe painted a large white field with a Red Cross on their helmets to make themselves stand out more clearly on the battlefield, a clear acknowledgment that the Red Cross was being respected by their enemies.
+Medics serving in Europe painted a large white field with a Red Cross on their helmets to make themselves stand out more clearly on the battlefield, a clear indication that they believed the Red Cross was being respected by their enemies.
 This was not the situation in the Pacific War.
 Although the Japanese Navy largely honored the hospital ship convention, the Japanese Army repeatedly bombed Allied hospitals, murdered doctors and patients in hospitals they overran, and seemed to consider the Red Cross a convenient aiming point on the battlefield.
 Five of every 100 medics serving on Attu was killed while treating or moving the wounded.
-The failure of the Japanese to respect the Red Cross convention led the Allies to give their medics "defensive arms" such as pistols (which were not prohibited under the Conventions if used only to protect themselves and their patients), and medics stopped wearing the Red Cross brassard.
+The failure of the Japanese to respect the Red Cross convention led the Allies to give their medics "defensive arms" such as pistols (which the Allies claimed were not prohibited under the Conventions if used only to protect medics and their patients), and medics stopped wearing the Red Cross brassard.
 Bandages were dyed green since white bandages were yet another convenient aiming point for Japanese riflemen.

 U.S. Military Medicine.
 In peacetime, U.S. Army physicians were regular officers and could theoretically be line commanders.
 Some, like Leonard Wood, who rose to the post of Army Chief of Staff (the senior officer of the Army), ceased to be doctors in all but title.
 Others struck various compromises between the profession of medicine and the profession of arms.
 The character of Colonel Sherman Potter in the popular television series, M*A*S*H, was not an outrageous Hollywood fabrication.
 By contrast, dentists and veterinarians were all reserve officers and did not have command authority.
 In emergency situations, dentists were often called on to back up the limited supply of physicians, while veterinarians also acted as sanitation officers, a role they had acquired as slaughterhouse inspectors.